Episode 16: It's mini in the non-trademarkable kind of way

 This week's #CompleteTheCode:

-What etymology lead to the random number generator of choice on Apple platforms being named arc4random()?
+What etymology lead to the random number generator of choice on Apple platforms being named arc4random()

-public func arc4random_buf(_ buffer: UnsafeMutableRawPointer!, _ numberOfBytes: Int)
+import Darwin public func arc4random() -> UInt32 public func arc4random_buf(_ buffer: UnsafeMutableRawPointer!, _ numberOfBytes: Int) public func arc4random_uniform(_ upperBound: UInt32) -> UInt32

 Be sure to tweet us with hashtag #CompleteTheCode if you know the answer!